 Peter Kareiva, Chief Scientist for The Nature Conservancy

 Is there any wilderness left?
-A recent article in Science magazine co-authored by The Nature Conservancy's chief scientist says not really — and that conservation's task is no longer to "preserve the wild, but to domesticate nature more wisely."
+An article in Science magazine co-authored by The Nature Conservancy's chief scientist says not really — and that conservation's task is no longer to "preserve the wild, but to domesticate nature more wisely."

 While human history has been defined by the domestication of species, the article cites strong evidence that nature itself has already been almost completely "domesticated":